danielhartgrove/danielhartgrove/README.md

 ### Hello There, I'm **Daniel Hartgrove**

-🔭 I’m currently working on NoteMaker, a site that builds summaries and questions from lecture slides using AI Other projects I am developing include a prototype NLP Model and a d&d discord bot.
+🔭 I’m currently working on NoteMaker, a web-app that generates editable and formally structured notes from your lecture slides

 - 🧑 Pronouns: He/Him
-- ⚡ Fun Fact: I was on my University GAA Team
+- ⚡ Fun Fact: I was on my University Gaelic Football Team
-- ⚛️ Currently Learning: React JS Development